 97-98: 2nd, Reebok Central League Division One

 The "Old Jail"in Rutherglen was, believe it or not, the birthplace of Glencairn in 1895.
 But don't get the idea that the foundations of the famous old Glens were laid by men with criminal records.
 It just happened that the "Old Jail" office was the only place available at the time to hold a meeting and discuss the formation of a new club.

 William Napier was appointed the first president and John Morrison took over as Secretary.
-Their first move apart from building a team, was to rent Southcroft Park, still the Glens' home, although greatly improved from the old days.
+Their first move apart from building a team, was to rent Southcroft Park, which remained The Glens' home for 120 years until 2006.